emh-Jo-Shinner/email-verify-api-docs/docs/glossary.rst

 		DEA addresses should not be regarded as valid for email send purposes as it is unlikely that messages sent to DEA addresses will ever be read.
-DEA addresses should not be regarded as valid for email send purposes as it is unlikely that messages sent to DEA addresses will ever be read.

 	ESP
 		**Email Service Provider**